Copper Matt Raku ceramics.

 CHRIS HAWKINS Artists Statement

 I started working with clay at the age of 16 & spent 2 years at Art College studying ceramics & jewellery.
-I went on to be trained as a production thrower by Hugh West at West Pottery, this training provided me with the ability to work accurately and precisely with Clay.
+I went on the be trained as a production thrower by Hugh West at West Pottery, this training provided me with the ability to work accurately and precisely with Clay.

 Today I make one off thrown pieces which are fired using the raku process.
 My main work consists of Copper Matt fumed pots and a range of white glazed and naked raku pieces.